Best Fuji Lens For Travel

 Given the range of this lens, it has a lot of glass elements and you would think that would make this a large and heavy lens.
 However, Fujifilm has been able to engineer this lens to have a minimal design, size and a short travel distance for the zoom function.

-The lens has a diameter of 75mm with a filter of 62mm for attaching ND or Polarizing or other such filters.
+The lens has a diameter of 75mm with a filter of 62mm for attaching ND or Polarizing or other such filters and accessories.

 When the lens is zoomed in at the widest, the barrel is only 118mm long.
 At the telephoto end, the lens only extends another 59mm to 177mm to reach the 200mm zoom range.